Aras14HD/Konemo/Texts/ngeknubetamo_bepa.md

 Despite all of this "hidden speech" unlike "35" exists.

-BS see-SUBNRM-statement-PLU1 statement-ACT-CONJ SUB-SING-AKK statement-ACT see-SUBNRM be-PLU1 BE or SUB-SING-AKK good-NRM see-SUBNRM-ACT statement-PLU1 BE BE
+BS see-SUBNRM-statement-PLU1 statement-ACT-CONJ BS SUB-SING-AKK statement-ACT see-SUBNRM be-PLU1 BE or BS SUB-SING-AKK good-NRM see-SUBNRM-ACT statement-PLU1 BE BE

 hiddenspeechs can say, that say hidden things, or, that good hide statements,

 "hidden speech" can also mean, that you speak secrets, or, that you do hide your statements, but in a good way.

-BS SUB-SING see-SUBNRM-ACT thing-SING-INST again-they-PLU1 and thing-ABL-PREV-ACT good-SUBNRM-statement-PLU1-AKK BE can be not good-SUBNRM can be good-NRM BE
+BS BS SUB-SING see-SUBNRM-ACT thing-SING-INST again-they-PLU1 and thing-ABL-PREV-ACT good-SUBNRM-statement-PLU1-AKK BE can be not good-SUBNRM can be good-NRM BE

 that hide thing to other them and prevent bad-say, can be not bad can be good.